 You don’t have to go without completely but practice a little restraint.
 If you tend to overindulge in alcohol, it should be no surprise that you can wake up feeling tired and grumpy the next day.
 Alcohol may feel relaxing but can have long-term effects on your energy levels.
 While a glass of wine or a beer a day does show some positive correlations, it also can lead to lowered sleep quality.
 It can be initially sedating, but alcohol can raise cortisol levels while you sleep, resulting in less time in the deep, restful phases of sleep.

 Get a Great Night’s Sleep

 Obviously, this is a biggie.
 If you aren’t sleeping well, you aren’t going to wake bright-eyed and bursting with energy.
 Not only do you need enough sleep, but you also need high-quality sleep.
-Getting the deep rest provided by the different phases of the sleep cycles is important for the quality of how you feel as well as how your body naturally heals, balances hormones, and other vital processes of the body.
+Getting the deep rest provided by the different phases of the sleep cycle is important for the quality of how you feel as well as how your body naturally recovers and balances hormones and other vital processes of the body.
 Deep sleep, which is a phase of non-REM sleep, is where most of these kinds of functions take place and have the most rejuvenating effects.

 Eat a Balanced Diet